Haseltalab/LIPRO/README.md

 ```sh
 poly1 = polygon(10,4,0)
 ```
-Having a guide curve and two closed 2D polygons (start and end of the guide curve), we can generate a 3D model and present it as STL or OBJ.
+Having a guide curve and two closed 2D polygons (start and end of the guide curve), we can generate a 3D model and present it as STL or OBJ files.

 ```sh
 vertices, faces = sweep(poly1, poly2, guide curve, twist angle=0, scale=None)
 savestl('name of the part', vertices, faces)
 ```

-Also there is a transformation function to move and rotate each part in space based on cartesian coordinates.
+There is also a transformation function to move and rotate each part in space based on cartesian coordinates.
 ```sh
 part = Transform(object,thx=0,thy=0,thz=0,dx=0,dy=0,dz=0)
 ```